gwen001/glc.st/content/courses/cybersecurity-awareness.md

 - Understand the main cybersecurity threats and their impact
 - Identify common attack techniques
 - Recognize the importance of user behavior in preventing incidents
-- Apply basic cybersecurity best practices in daily work
+- Apply basic best practices in daily work
 - React appropriately to potential security incidents
-- Understand legal and organizational responsibilities in cybersecurity
+- Understand legal and organizational responsibilities

 ## Prerequisites: